Wind Resources – online course

 During the course, you will be working with the following:

-• Scrutiny of inputs and outputs from wind resource modeling.
+- Scrutiny of both inputs to and outputs from wind resource modeling.

 Learning objectives